US State Privacy Laws

 California Age-Appropriate Design Code Act (CAADCA / AB 2273)

 Enacted September 15, 2022, the CAADCA requires online services “likely to be accessed by children” to configure default privacy settings to high privacy, assess whether algorithms or data collection could harm children, and use age-appropriate language.
 Modeled on the UK’s Age-Appropriate Design Code.
 However, a preliminary injunction was issued in September 2023 by the Northern District of California in NetChoice v.
 Bonta, blocking enforcement on First Amendment grounds.
-The case is on appeal to the Ninth Circuit.[26]
+On appeal, the Ninth Circuit vacated most of that injunction in August 2024 (leaving only the block on the data-protection-impact-assessment requirement), then in a March 12, 2026 ruling struck additional data-use and dark-pattern provisions as unconstitutionally vague while clearing others to take effect.[26]

 Children’s Social Media and Age Verification Laws

-At least 20+ states have enacted laws restricting minors’ social media access, requiring age verification and/or parental consent.
-Early movers included Arkansas, California, Texas, Florida, Georgia, Louisiana, Mississippi, Tennessee, and Utah.
+At least 19 states have enacted laws restricting minors’ social media access, requiring age verification and/or parental consent.
+Early movers included Arkansas, California, Texas, Florida, Georgia, Louisiana, Mississippi, Ohio, Tennessee, and Utah.
 Utah’s App Store Age Verification Law was the first to require app store providers to verify all users’ ages and obtain parental consent for minors’ downloads.
-Many of these laws face ongoing constitutional challenges on First Amendment grounds; some have been enjoined (Georgia SB 351 preliminarily enjoined June 26, 2025; California SB 976 permanently enjoined December 2025), while others are now in force (Virginia SB 854).[27]
+Many of these laws face ongoing First Amendment challenges, with mixed outcomes: Georgia SB 351 was preliminarily enjoined on June 26, 2025 (now on appeal to the Eleventh Circuit), and Virginia SB 854 was preliminarily enjoined on February 27, 2026 after taking effect January 1 (Virginia has appealed); meanwhile the Ninth Circuit upheld the core provisions of California SB 976 in September 2025, with its addictive-feeds and default-privacy rules taking effect in 2026.[27]

-Adult content age verification: Separately, approximately 25 states mandate age verification for accessing adult content.
+Adult content age verification: Separately, approximately 26 states have enacted age-verification requirements for accessing adult content, the most recent being West Virginia (HB 4412, effective June 12, 2026).
 On June 27, 2025 in Free Speech Coalition v.
 Paxton, the U.S. Supreme Court upheld Texas H.B.
 1181 6–3 under intermediate scrutiny, removing the principal federal constitutional obstacle to adult content age verification at the state level.
 The ruling has accelerated enactment in additional states and shifted remaining First Amendment litigation to as-applied and data-protection grounds.[36]

 California’s AB 1043 (Digital Age Assurance Act), signed October 13, 2025 and effective January 1, 2027, takes the most novel approach: it operates at the operating system level, requiring every OS provider (including Linux distributions and SteamOS) to collect age at account setup and expose a real-time API categorizing users into four age brackets (under 13, 13–15, 16–17, 18+) for use by app developers.
 Texas passed a similar App Store Accountability Act (SB 2420) for age verification and parental consent at the app store level, but that law was enjoined on December 23, 2025 by the Western District of Texas and remains blocked.[35]